clarkeaa/Scheme_iOS_REPL/README.md

 Scheme_iOS_REPL
 ===============

-Sample of creating a scheme REPL that works over TCP on iOS
+Sample of creating a scheme REPL that works over TCP on iOS for iPhone or iPad

 Description
 -----------